BCStudentSoftwareDevTeam/documentation/plans.md

 ## Create new base VM
 * Ubuntu 18.04 LTS
 * Layer requirements (base, application, dev)
+	* Base should be minimal
+  * Application bases should have the necessary packages and configuration for particular types of applications (e.g., flask, docker)
+  * Dev base should have the tools to support a wider variety of development.
+Multiple shells, editors, different web serving methods
-* Easy tools to create new and clone from
+* Easy tools to create new and clone from bases
+* Existing student and system creation tools should still work

 ## Upgrade fee
 * Ubuntu 18.4 LTS and latest libvirt